hammingweight/spring_on_oci/1_provision/README.md

 #### `compartment.tf`
 OCI has an idea of *compartments* which allows tenancies to be divided into compartments of grouped resources.
 The [`compartment.tf`](./compartment.tf) file creates a compartment that all resources (VM, networks, load balancers, etc) will be created in.
-Many of the other files will reference the compartment created with assignments with assignments like this:
+Many of the other files will reference the compartment created with assignments like this:

 ```
 compartment_id = oci_identity_compartment.compartment.id